miriam-medhat/News_Category_Classification/README.md

 ---

 ## 📌 About
-Developed as part of an **NLP internship project** to explore news classification using both classical ML and neural networks.
+Developed as part of an **NLP internship** to explore news classification using both classical ML and neural networks.